 10) The Chair will invite the Supervisor(s) to comment on the Graduate Student, their proposal and performance in the assessment exam.
 Chair: This is the only point at which the supervisor may engage in the discussion unless asked to address a specific question that arises during the subsequent discussion by the Assessors.

 11) The Chair invites the Assessors to comment on the student’s proposal and performance.
 This shall include discussion of the written proposal, both form and content, the oral presentation, and the oral defense.
-Chair: If this assessment follows a failed written proposal, this is the appropriate time to inform the assessors of the outcome of the ‘Proposal Assessment – Written Proposal’ forms submitted by the assessors for the second submission.
+Chair: This is the appropriate time to inform the assessors if the outcome of the ‘Proposal Assessment – Written Proposal’ forms submitted by the assessors indicate that a majority of assessors determined ‘Form-Minor’ to be inadequate, and to initiate a discussion about the requirements for revision.
+Note that if the assessors indicated that the proposal was acceptable at the written stage, they cannot now require revisions based on the oral assessment.

 15) The Chair shall ensure that all concerned sign the Chair Report form.